kbaseIncubator/kbase-ui-docs/docs/guides/plugins/create-a-plugin/6-setup-as-plugin.md

       ```markdown
       ```

-    - We also need to add a top level `package.json`.
+    - We also need to add additional information to the top level `package.json`.

       ```json
       {